j0py/Mini-notation-for-SuperCollider/README.md

 The rule will be that the _first_ called method that takes a specification will determine the structure for the Pbind.
 But the _last_ called ```_xxx``` method that takes a specification will override that.

 So far the description and ideas for this project.

+## Using it in SuperCollider

+I use ```git clone``` to get the sources somewhere on my disk.

+Then i go inside the ```~/.local/share/SuperCollider/Extensions``` folder, and i place there a _symbolic link_ to the folder where the sources are.
+Like this: ```ln -s ~/repos/Tidal-syntax-for-SClang np```.

+Then start SuperCollider, recompile the classes and the NP class should be avilable.

+One thing i need to do is give the NP class proper documentation so that SuperCollider will display the documentation in its class browser.
+Will figure that out.